 - 1. If any California Endangered Species Act (CESA) or Federally Endangered Species (ESA) listed plant or animal is encountered, operations shall cease in proximity, and the area shall be avoided.
-San Mateo County Parks, or San Mateo Resource Conservation District, or their supervised designee shall be notified immediately. - 2.
-Nesting and bat roost surveys are required from February 1st to August 31st and shall be conducted within 3 days of any mechanical mastication operations in treatment areas by San Mateo County Parks, San Mateo Resource Conservation District, or their supervised designee to determine if nesting activity is occurring. - a.
+The San Mateo Resource Conservation District or their supervised designee shall be notified immediately. - Nesting and bat roost surveys are required from February 1st to August 31st and shall be conducted within 3 days of any mechanical or manual treatment areas by the San Mateo Resource Conservation District or their supervised designee to determine if nesting activity is occurring. - a.
 Areas where nesting and bat roosts are found to occur shall have a buffer zone flagged in orange glo of 50 100 feet depending on the species needs.
-San Mateo County Parks, San Mateo Resource Conservation District, or their supervised designee reserve the right to increase the buffer size as needed to protect sensitive species. - b.
+The San Mateo Resource Conservation District or their supervised designee reserve the right to increase the buffer size as needed to protect sensitive species. - b.
 Disturbance of nests/dens/roosts/nest cavities shall be avoided.
 If the Contractor identifies an active nest/den/roost/nest cavity, a buffer should be established between the construction activities of 100 feet and the active nest/den/roost/nest cavity so that nesting activities are not interrupted.
-San Mateo County Parks, San Mateo Resource Conservation District, or their supervised designee shall be advised immediately. - 3.
-It is likely that contractors will encounter woodrat nests.
-Woodrat nests should receive a buffer of 5 10 feet.
+The San Mateo Resource Conservation District or their supervised designee shall be advised immediately. - It is likely that contractors will encounter woodrat nests.
+Woodrat nests should receive a buffer of 5 - 10 feet.
 Woodrat nests may only be removed if necessary, to access a portion of a treatment area otherwise inaccessible or reasonably pass from one treatment polygon to another.